kcrisci94/Recipe_Tracker/README.md

-# React Express Starter Pack
+# React Express Recipe Tracker

-> Create full stack apps with React and Express.
-Run your client and server with a single command.
+> A full stack application to store and search for recipes.

 ## Quick Start